Paleobiogeochemistry/isowater_SEPregion/README.md

 To achieve this we use seawater oxygen, deuterium, dissolved inorganic carbon isotopes in combination with temperature, salinity, oxygen and nutrient concentrations along a coastal (71-78 °W) and an oceanic (82-98 °W) transect in the Eastern South Pacific.
 The data set integrate published and new measurements collected between 1992 and 2018.
 We hope that the data base, the scripts and the manuscript can promote the idea of use oceanographic data near to the sediment core sites for have accurate modern-analogs to impruve the interpretation of past changes in water mass chemistry and geometry in the Eastern South Pacific.
 This is relevat specially in coastal zones where continental and oceanographic processes merge in a unique dinamic which is passing to the fossil record.

-As a group we are continue sampling sea water in the region for stable isotopes analysis with the goals i) impruve the cover of data ii) understand temporal variation of the stable isotope signatures of water masses iii) integrate oceanographic data to understand changes of the tracers in long-term scales.
+As a group we are continue sampling sea water in the SEP for stable isotopes analysis to help:

+i) impruve the cover of data by water masses ii) understand temporal variation of the stable isotope signatures of water masses iii) integrate oceanographic data to understand changes of the tracers in long-term scales

 ## Consideration using isowater_SEPregion python code